Welcome to my Trip Report on Air France's Boeing 777-300ER!

 Boarding was called shortly after, I was one of the first to board the aircraft, hoping to photograph the Business cabin while on my way to my seat and also the Economy Class seats as well.
 Stepping on board the aircraft, I was greeted by not so enthusiastic and friendly crew.
-The ladies were better, male crew were kind of stuck up.
+The ladies were better, the male crew was kind of stuck up.
 Took some Business Class photos while on my way, here are the photos.
-Sorry for the poor quality, have to take them quickly as I didn't know whether this set of crew were ok with photography.
+Sorry for the poor quality, have to take them quickly as I didn't know whether this set of crew was ok with photography.

 Fortunately, no one stopped me.
 I have never tried the herringbone seats on the business class before, will do so when I fly with Hong Kong airlines in September 2015.
 Stay tuned for my trip report!

 The crew on this flight wasn't very friendly, so I decided not to ask for a visit to the First Class cabin.
 My friend, Raymond Ngu has taken some photos of it, here is a photo of the First Class.

 The 1-2-1 seating configuration in Business Class is very much preferred by business class travellers.